About the COC

-The Canadian Opera Company (COC) is based in Toronto, Ont., and is the largest producer of opera in Canada and among the largest in North America.
-The company presents six fully-staged productions at the Four Seasons Centre for the Performing annually.
+The company presents six fully-staged productions at the Four Seasons Centre for the Performing Arts annually.

 The COC’s repertoire spans the history of opera from the baroque to the 21st century and includes several commissioned works and Canadian premieres.
 Professional opera artists from all over the world are engaged for COC productions, including a significant number of Canadian singers, directors, conductors and designers.
 The company performs with its own professional Chorus and Orchestra.
 The company also fosters emerging Canadian talent through its Ensemble Studio, Orchestra Academy and Company-in-Residence programs.

 The company’s administrative home is the Joey and Toby Tanenbaum Opera Centre at 227 Front St. E. in Toronto.
 This facility houses rehearsal spaces, workshops, administrative offices, and the intimate 450-seat Imperial Oil Opera Theatre.

 The company was founded in 1950, under the name of the Royal Conservatory Opera Company, by Nicholas Goldschmidt and the late Herman Geiger-Torel.
 Later that year the company was re-named the Opera Festival Association of Toronto, and in 1955 the late Ettore Mazzoleni was appointed General Director.